shaloo/docs.arcana/docs/migration/beta-auth-v0.3.0-migration.md

 * Now you can use the {{config.extra.arcana.sdk_name}} and the {{config.extra.arcana.wallet_name}} on any supported EVM-compatible chain for user onboarding and signing of blockchain transactions.

-* The blockchain transaction activity is no longer available in the form of a tab in the main Arcana wallet screen.
-You can see the activity listed in the newly added combined notification screen in the Arcana wallet.
+* The blockchain transaction activity is no longer available in the form of a tab in the main {{config.extra.arcana.wallet_name}}.
+You can see the activity listed in the newly added combined notification screen in the {{config.extra.arcana.wallet_name}} .

 ### {{config.extra.arcana.dashboard_name}}